-B. Four components to a tourism economic impact study
+B. Four components to an on-site spending study

-Four components are required to produce inputs for an estimate of the tourism economic impact of your event (see Figure 1, page 23):
+Four components are required to produce inputs for an estimate of on-site spending at your event (see Figure 1, page 18):

 - 1. A systematic approach to obtain Attendee Counts to estimate total attendance; - 2.
 Attendee Tallies to identify the proportions of attendees from various places of residence; - 3.
 An Attendee Survey for Tourists to capture spending and other characteristics of attendees; and - 4.
 An analysis plan to identify which spending accrues to the event and which does not and to weight and project sampled attendees to all attendees.